Support for carers

 - Also, Young carers, under 18, who look after a relative have a right to have their needs assessed.
 This could be a parent, brother or sister.

 Here are the more notable pages in the Families section.
 Also, look under FAQ for Associated conditions and Information sub-menus.

 The National Health Service website offers a guide to established medical opinion in the UK.
 Click icon for their autism page.
 In What is autism? they say that autism is not an illness or disease.
 It means your brain works in a different way from other people.
 The NHS carries out diagnosis of autism and treatment of related conditions.

-The directory is likely to be the place with the most up-to-date information.
+The Lincolnshire County Council on-line Family Services Directory is the go-to place to find out about services.
+It is likely to be the place with the most up-to-date information.
 Service providers can update their own entries.
 There are more menu options on their home page.
-Click page icon on the right to see.
+Click icon to see.

 Your Child’s GP might make a referral to Child and Adolescent Mental Health Services (CAMHS).
 They are behind the Cinema on St Catherine’s Road in Grantham.